 Kick the Son of a Bitch: You may feel bad about pushing the other sheep around or zapping them with the Grimoire.
 But the crazy, murderous sheep?
 Not so much.

 Like a Badass out of Hell: In Catherine's true ending, Vincent storms the hellish dimension where Catherine is from, dethrones her father (stated to be a very powerful demon himself, even if he is a Bumbling Dad), and rules over the succubi until, as Catherine states, "there is nobody who doesn't recognize your power".
 Damn.

 Large Ham: While Astaroth and Boss can get over-the-top, Dumuzid takes the cake with his special attack.

-Late Arrival Spoiler: Vincent's cameo in the PSP port of Persona3 recieved much hype when Catherine still was in production, talking to him will summarize some of his great frustrations in his own game, like how a girl suddenly made his life take a new turn (Catherine), and that his actual girlfriend (Katherine) is expecting his child.
+Late-Arrival Spoiler: Vincent's cameo in the PSP port of Persona3 received much hype when Catherine still was in production, talking to him will summarize some of his great frustrations in his own game, like how a girl suddenly made his life take a new turn (Catherine), and that his actual girlfriend (Katherine) is expecting his child.

 The first is of the "closet full of the same" variety.
 Sometimes in Vincent's apartment, you'll see a hanger drying out his underwear.
 All pink-spotted boxers.

 The second is of the "never change clothes regardless of the situation" variety.
 If you get the True Lover ending, you'll see Katherine and Vincent's wedding, with them dressed up, as well several anonymous wedding guests in formal wear.
 Then you see Vincent's friends in the same clothes they always wear.
 Even Toby is still in his work jumpsuit.